Updated: Jun 30

 Barefooting is natural but takes some time to relearn.
 Making the switch will be quite a shock for your feet, ankles, calves, pelvis, spine and knees.
-You’ll need to progress slowly through the adaption phase in order to adequately prep your body.
+You’ll need to progress slowly through the adaption phase to adequately prep your body.
 I cannot stress how important it is to make this transition slowly.
 Decades of wearing shoes has changed your natural gait, posture, boney structures, soft tissue and biomechanics.
 The skill of walking and running barefoot will not intuitively come back to you.
 It is something you’ll need to be taught and gradually integrate back into your life.

 In the home and at the office, start walking around barefoot, without socks when possible.
 This will awaken your dormant foot muscles and nerve endings on the soles of your feet.

 Practice foot and toe strengthening exercises daily.
 Pick up golf balls, pens and other things with your feet; practice single-leg ‘Short Foot’ standing; perform toe dexterity movements like lifting your big toe independent of the others or visa-verse; do a series of ankle rotations; barefoot single-leg calf raises, and walk on your heels while keeping your toes up.

 Walk on the treadmill barefoot forwards and backward. (beware many gyms might frown upon this due to a so-called liability issue).
 Better yet, take a walk on the beach or grass.

-Specifically, get your big toe (1st MTP) stronger and more dexterous by practicing push-offs while walking and big toe pressing while lifting the other toes up.
+Specifically, get your big toe (1st MTP) stronger and more dexterous by practicing push-offs while walking and big toe pressing while lifting the other toes.

 Buy a pair of good minimalist shoes and do short runs or hikes (less than 1 mile) with them.
-Try to walk on uneven surfaces and rough terrain as much as you can to build the musculature of the foot.
+Try to walk on uneven surfaces and rough terrain as much as you can to build the foot's musculature.

-Purchase a toe separator like yoga toes in order to increase the flexibility of your toes and regain some lost alignment.
+Purchase a toe separator like yoga toes to increase your toes' flexibility and regain some lost alignment.